Creating an Inbox that Creates a Generic Business Object

 |Field Value Separator||

 A symbol that separates record fields in an email.
 For example, if you enter ? as the field value separator, information in the email body preceding a ? symbol creates one field of a record and information after a ? symbol creates another field.

 NOTE: If the value contains the symbol used as the field value separator, preface the field value separator with the \ symbol.
 For example, if the field value separator is $ and the value for the record is "The cost is $400", add the \ symbol so that the value is "The cost is \$400".
-This tells Service Manager to ignore the $ symbol in the value.
+This tells Neurons for ITSM to ignore the $ symbol in the value.
 Otherwise, the application gives an error.

 Inbox that Creates an Incident

 See the following examples: